ipg0/dotfiles-hypr/README.md

 # My Hyprland dotfiles

-Entirely my own config, inspired by a lot of different things at once.
+Entirely my own config, inspired by a lot of different things in small ways.
+I just like red-purple-blue-ish colour schemes.
-The dotfiles are a bit messy, and the scripts have some weird dependencies, so use/modify with caution.
+The dotfiles are a bit messy, and the scripts have some weird dependencies (for example, they all reference a specific version Ruby binary from RVM), so use/modify with caution.

 ## Config:
 - OS: Ubuntu